paulenriquez/coolify-apps/README.md

 2. Customize the "Starting Point" based on my use-case.
 This will become the `docker-compose.yaml` file you'll find in each application directory within this repository.

 3. Document the customizations I made in #2.
-This will be come the `DOCS.md` file you'll find in each application directory as well.
+This will become the `DOCS.md` file you'll find in each application directory as well.

 ## 📂 Structure